Javihaus/temporal-optimizer/RESEARCH.md

 Hamiltonian mechanics, a fundamental framework in physics for studying dynamical systems, offers principled approaches to momentum conservation and energy preservation.
 While Hamiltonian Monte Carlo methods have been successfully applied to Bayesian sampling, **no prior work has systematically investigated applying Hamiltonian principles directly to deterministic SGD optimization for neural networks**.

-This research fills that gap by:
+This research contributes to filling that gap by:
 - Implementing the first SGD variant with true Hamiltonian momentum conservation
 - Providing rigorous experimental evaluation on realistic neural network tasks
-- Identifying parameter sensitivity and computational trade-offs
+- Identifying implementation challenges, parameter sensitivity, and computational trade-offs
-- Establishing directions for future adaptive optimization methods
+- Establishing foundations and directions for future adaptive optimization methods

 ## 2. Methodology